pmndrs/react-three-fiber/readme.md

 #### Is it slower than raw Threejs?

 No. Rendering performance is up to Threejs and the GPU.
-Components are allowed to participate in the renderloop outside of React without any additional overhead.
-React is otherwise very efficient in building and managing component-trees, which allows it to potentially outperform manual apps at scale.
+Components may participate in the renderloop outside of React, without any additional overhead.
+React is otherwise very efficient in building and managing component-trees, it could potentially outperform manual/imperative apps at scale.

 #### What does it look like?